Geography of Slovenia: Historical regions

 The last two are usually considered together as the Littoral Region (Primorska).
 White Carniola (Bela krajina), otherwise part of Lower Carniola, is usually considered a separate region, as is the Central Sava Valley (Zasavje), which is otherwise a part of Upper and Lower Carniola and Styria.

 Slovenian Littoral has no natural island, but there is a plan on building an artificial one.

 Climate

 Humid subtropical climate (Cfa) on the coast, oceanic climate (Cfb) in most of Slovenia, continental climate with mild to hot summers and cold winters (Dfb) in the plateaus and mountains on the north, subpolar (Dfc) and tundra (ET) climate above the treeline on the highest mountain peaks.
 Precipitation is high away from the coast, with the spring being particularly prone to rainfall.
 Slovenia's Alps have frequent snowfalls during the winter.

 Terrain

-A short coastal strip on the Adriatic Sea, an alpine mountain region adjacent to Italy and Austria, mixed mountain and valleys with numerous rivers to the east.
+The northern part of the country is mountainous and consists of the Julian Alps, Karawanks, Kamnik–Savinja Alps and the Pohorje massif.

+Further east lies the Pannonian plain, which dominates the region of Prekmurje.

+Central Slovenia is largely hilly and forested, with the exception of the Ljubljana Basin and the encompassed Ljubljana Marsh, a large wetlands region which was largely drained in the time of the Habsburg monarchy, but still remains a flood zone.

+To the southeast of the Ljubljana Basin lies the Karst plateau, a hilly region containing various caves, sinkholes, intermittent lakes and other features of Karst topography.

+Southern Slovenia is home to the Javornik Hills, the beginning of the Dinaric Alps.
+In the southeast is a short coastal strip on the Adriatic Sea.

 There is only one natural island in Slovenia: Bled Island in Lake Bled in the country's northwest.
 Lake Bled and Bled Island are Slovenia's most popular tourist destination.